nicopap/bevy_mod_paramap/README.md

   - self-shadowing is described in the [sunblackcat] article, but bevy's lighting system requires handling several light types and multiple light sources at once, which is more complex than I can handle right now.
+- The height map is inverted from the more common usage

 ### Literature